April 30, 1877– Alice B. Toklas:

 Toklas and Stein were a bit of an odd couple.
 Stein was formidable in girth, with a large face and close-cropped gray hair.
 Toklas was small and wispy and had brown hair that she wore in a bob with bangs.

-Portland’s own famous gay chef, James Beard, wrote:
+My town of Portland’s own famous gay chef, James Beard, wrote:

 “Alice was one of the really great cooks of all time.
 She went all over Paris to find the right ingredients for her meals.
 She had endless specialties, but her chicken dishes were especially magnificent.
 The secret of her talent was great pains and a remarkable palate.“

 That much renowned recipe for marijuana brownies started when Toklas signed a contract with Harper’s to write a cookbook in 1952.
-She was a known to be an excellent cook, but what her publishers wanted was not so much recipes, but tales of her life with the more famous Stein.
+She was known to be an excellent cook, but what her publishers wanted was not so much recipes, but tales of her life with the more famous Stein.
 Toklas, then in her mid-70s, didn’t have enough pages to call her tome a book.
 So, she padded it with the recipes, including that certain one that would become renowned:

 “This is the food of Paradise.
-It might provide an entertaining refreshment for a Ladies’ Bridge Club or a chapter meeting of the DAR, with euphoria and brilliant storms of laughter, ecstatic reveries & extensions of one’s personality on several simultaneous planes are to be complacently expected.
-Almost anything Saint Theresa did, you can do better.”
+It might provide an entertaining refreshment for a Ladies’ Bridge Club or a chapter meeting of the DAR, with euphoria and brilliant storms of laughter, ecstatic reveries and extensions of one’s personality on several simultaneous planes are to be complacently expected.
+Almost anything Saint Theresa did, you can do better.“

 “The late poetess Gertrude Stein and her constant companion and autobiographee, Alice B. Toklas, used to have gay old times together in the kitchen.
 Some of the unique delicacies that were whipped up will soon be cataloged, in a wildly epicurean tome which is already causing excited talk on both sides of the Atlantic.
 Perhaps the most gone concoction was her hashish fudge.“